abpframework/abp/docs/en/Community-Articles/2021-01-20-How-to-Use-PrimeNG-Components-with-the-ABP-Angular-UI/POST.md

 TODO: Gif

 <small>The UI shown above contains many PrimeNG components.
 You can reach the source code of this rich UI.
-Take a look the source code section below.</small>
+Take a look at the source code section below.</small>

 > This article does not cover any backend code.
 I used mock data to provide data source to the components.